Faculty Research Mentors

 Beth Habecker

-We are studying nerves that control the heart.
-We are trying to understand how neuron-heart interactions during injury and disease contribute to bad outcomes and are asking if we can fix nerves to prevent cardiac damage.
+The Habecker Lab explores the intersection of neuroscience and cardiovascular science in order to discover new insights into how the body works and develop new ways to treat disease.
+We are trying to understand how neuron-heart interactions during injury and disease contribute to negative outcomes and are asking if we can fix nerves to prevent cardiac damage.
 Lab Website

 Laura Heiser